This chapter contains overview descriptions of all of the features that are new to Oracle Database 12.2.

-List partitioning functionality is expanded to allow multiple partition key columns.
+List partitioning functionality is expanded to enable multiple partition key columns.

 Partitions and sub-partitions can be individually set to a read-only state.
-This then disallows DML operations on these read-only partitions and sub-partitions.
+This then disables DML operations on these read-only partitions and sub-partitions.
 This is an extension to the existing read-only table functionality.

-Read-only partitions and subpartitions enables fine-grained control over DML activity.
+Read-only partitions and subpartitions enable fine-grained control over DML activity.
 This enhances the data management capabilities of partitioned tables.

 A new DDL command allows the creation of a table that exactly matches the shape of a partitioned table and is therefore eligible for a partition or subpartition exchange of a partitioned table.
 Note that indexes are not created as part of this command.